 DIY A Face Mask

 Up your usual skincare routine with an at-home face mask.
 Don't worry if you've already run out of your favorite mask — you can DIY one with pantry staples.
 Want something hydrating?
 Hello Glow recommends blending ½ cup plain yogurt and ¼ cup strawberries and applying to your face for 20 minutes.
-Want something acne fighting?
-They also recommend mashing an avocado with one tablespoon raw honey, and half a lemon and applying for five to ten minutes.
+Want something acne-fighting?
+They also recommend mashing an avocado with one tablespoon of raw honey, and half a lemon and applying for five to ten minutes.

 Take a Break From Social Media